Signs of Ketamine Abuse

 Although these withdrawal symptoms can be uncomfortable, most doctors don’t recommend a taper-down method.
 Most detox programs use a cold turkey approach, but this is recommended in a medically supervised setting due to the unpredictable nature of the withdrawal symptoms.
 There are medications that can help alleviate some of the withdrawal symptoms.

-If you or someone you care about is struggling with a ketamine addiction, get in touch with us now for help.
+If you or someone you care about is struggling with a ketamine addiction, get in touch with a treatment specialist for help.